M. L. Tigue Moore Field at Russo Park: Renovations

-In 2010 "The Tigue" was converted from a natural surface to a full ProGrass Synthetic Turf System.
+In 2010, the field was converted from a natural surface to a full ProGrass Synthetic Turf System.
 Following the 2013 regular season, the scoreboard was replaced with a Daktronics HD video board and LED display.

-Following the 2016 season the grandstand area was demolished and an entirely new structure was built in its place.
+Following the 2016 season, the grandstand area was demolished, and an entirely new structure was built in its place.
 Along with full integration with the existing bleachers, new and expanded restrooms and concession areas were built.
-Also, new terrace areas were added along the 1st & 3rd baselines, as well as a new club room added in the 3rd floor level of the grandstand, while 10 new luxury suites were added to the fourth floor.
+Also, new terrace areas were added along the first and third baselines, as well as a new club room added in the third-floor level of the grandstand, while 10 new luxury suites were added to the fourth floor.
 Expanded overhangs over both the grandstand and bleacher areas were built and capacity was increased to 6,033.
 The projected cost was over $16 million With the renovations, the facility was renamed to the current M. L. Tigue Moore Field at Russo Park, denoting the financial contributions by the Russo family for the renovations.